TrishZwei/python-leaderboard/README.md

 [Line 111](https://github.com/TrishZwei/python-leaderboard/blob/51d1caf46675054f86064987aaa714f8e4045ae7/static/scripts/game.js#L111) checks to see if the ghosts are still in the powerup phase where pacman can eat them.
 If (true) they are, lines 106-136 handles pacman getting points, and we handle the ghost to let him respawn in the inner box.

 [Line 145](https://github.com/TrishZwei/python-leaderboard/blob/51d1caf46675054f86064987aaa714f8e4045ae7/static/scripts/game.js#L145) calls a function called genFloatGhost(pos.top, pos.left, color) that handles that animation and respawning.
-The arguments passed will change how the function operates. (see line: TODO ADD FUNCTION LINE NUMBER HERE )
+The arguments passed will change how the function operates. (see[Line 344](https://github.com/TrishZwei/python-leaderboard/blob/51d1caf46675054f86064987aaa714f8e4045ae7/static/scripts/game.js#L344) )

 [Line 147](https://github.com/TrishZwei/python-leaderboard/blob/51d1caf46675054f86064987aaa714f8e4045ae7/static/scripts/game.js#L147) checks to see if pacman has run into a ghost.
-If true, calls the gameOver function. (see line: 308 )
+If true, calls the gameOver function. (see [Line 308](https://github.com/TrishZwei/python-leaderboard/blob/51d1caf46675054f86064987aaa714f8e4045ae7/static/scripts/game.js#L308))

 [Line 153](https://github.com/TrishZwei/python-leaderboard/blob/51d1caf46675054f86064987aaa714f8e4045ae7/static/scripts/game.js#L153) checks to see if the square they are attempting to move into is a wall.
 If true... nothing happens.